 At the beginning of the 17th century, when Halmstad Castle was built, Halland still belonged to Denmark.
-Christian IV, who ruled the Danish realm, was a great developer and had several towns, castles and fortifications built around his kingdom.
+Kristian IV, who ruled the Danish realm, was a great developer and had several towns, castles and fortifications built around his kingdom.
 He was also the one who gave the order to build Halmstad Castle.
-In the history of Danish architecture, Christian IV gave his name to a particular style, Christian IV Renaissance and Halmstad Castle belongs to this architectural tradition.
+In the history of Danish architecture, Kristian IV gave his name to a particular style, Kristian IV Renaissance and Halmstad Castle belongs to this architectural tradition.
 What reminds you of this particular style today is the narrow high tower with its hood.

 The Danish crown was not able to enjoy the pleasure castle in Halmstad for long.
 In 1645, Halland became Swedish and the castle became the residence of the Swedish kings when visiting the city.
 We have even more about Halmstad Castle on its own page.

 The first county hospital in Halmstad was established in 1784 and was run in this building until 1835.
 In 1836, it was acquired by Anders Julius Appeltofft who fitted it out as a beer warehouse and tavern.